Please read the requirements and licensing process carefully before proceeding to the next page.

 - State Patrol fingerprinting office is located at 3800 NW 12th Street, Lincoln, NE 68521

-- Complete a minimum of 180 clock hours of courses approved by the Nebraska Real Estate Commission (broker license applicant) or 120 clock hours with 2 years of experience
+- Must have 2 years of experience and complete an additional 66 clock hours of courses approved by the Nebraska Real Estate Commission

 - Pass the state licensing exam